 We’re delighted to provide, for the first time, downloads with individual-level genotypes for a subset of gnomAD that is available to the public with no access restrictions.
 We hope this resource will be useful for a broad range of research applications — serving as a diverse reference panel for haplotype phasing and genotype imputation, for example, or as a training set for ancestry inference.

-The samples included in this subset are drawn from the 1000 Genomes Project (n=2,435) and the Human Genome Diversity Project (n=780), which contain some of the most genetically diverse populations present in gnomAD.
-Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central Asia, East Asia, Oceania, and the Americas.
+The samples included in this subset are drawn from the 1000 Genomes Project (n=2,500) and the Human Genome Diversity Project (n=780), which contain some of the most genetically diverse populations present in gnomAD.
+Collectively they represent human genetic diversity sampled across >60 distinct populations from Africa, Europe, the Middle East, South and Central and South Asia, East Asia, Oceania, and the Americas.

 All variants found in this cohort of samples are included, along with the variant filter status, metrics used to assess variant quality, and gnomAD v3.1 allele frequencies.